grqphical/llmcord/README.md

 # LLMCord - An LLM client as a discord bot

-This bot allows you to use LLMs such as ChatGPT, LLaMA3, and Gemini 1.5 from Discord
+This bot allows you to use LLMs such as ChatGPT, LLaMA3, and Gemini 1.5 from Discord.

+You are also able to use models such as LLama 3.2 Vision however image generation is not supported (yet!)

 ## Installation